HeQibin/dlc/README.md

 [here](http://www2.isprs.org/commissions/comm3/wg4/2d-sem-label-potsdam.html) and extract
 them to `data/potsdam`.

-**Hubei-VSI-SAR** Please, download all image and label packages from [here](https://github.com/AmberHen/WHU-OPT-SAR-dataset) and extract it to `data/whu-opt-sar`.
+**Hubei-VSI-SAR:** Please, download all image and label packages from [here](https://github.com/AmberHen/WHU-OPT-SAR-dataset) and extract it to `data/whu-opt-sar`.

 Further, please crop all images and restructure the folders using the following commands: